sunitsdk/SanSdkSample/README.md

 ## Initialize

-After you have integrated the San open SDK and created an ad unit, you must call `SanAd.init()` **before you send any ad requests**.
+After you have integrated the San open SDK and created an ad placement, you must call `SanAd.init()` **before you send any ad requests**.
 Initialization is **required** for a number of new functionalities:

 It is recommended to initialize in `Application onCreate()`